Charles and the Louisiana Ragin’ Cajuns visit conference foe Southern Miss - WTOP News

 Hattiesburg, Mississippi; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Austin Crowley and the Southern Miss Golden Eagles host Joe Charles and the Louisiana Ragin’ Cajuns in Sun Belt play.
+BOTTOM LINE: Southern Miss plays Louisiana in a matchup of Sun Belt teams.

-The Golden Eagles have gone 10-3 at home.
-Southern Miss has a 6-8 record in games decided by 10 or more points.
+The Golden Eagles are 10-3 in home games.
+Southern Miss is ninth in the Sun Belt in rebounding with 36.8 rebounds.
+Victor Iwuakor leads the Golden Eagles with 5.8 boards.

 The Ragin’ Cajuns are 9-6 against Sun Belt opponents.
-Louisiana has an 8-7 record against opponents over .500.
+Louisiana ranks third in the Sun Belt scoring 36.1 points per game in the paint led by Kobe Julien averaging 8.0.

-Southern Miss is shooting 42.2% from the field this season, 2.8 percentage points lower than the 45.0% Louisiana allows to opponents.
-Louisiana averages 8.1 made 3-pointers per game this season, 0.9 more makes per game than Southern Miss gives up.
+Southern Miss averages 70.1 points per game, 0.6 fewer points than the 70.7 Louisiana allows.
+Louisiana averages 8.1 made 3-pointers per game this season, 0.9 more makes per game than Southern Miss allows.

 The Golden Eagles and Ragin’ Cajuns match up Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Crowley is averaging 16.1 points and 3.3 assists for the Golden Eagles.
-Victor Iwuakor is averaging 12.6 points over the last 10 games for Southern Miss.
+TOP PERFORMERS: Austin Crowley is scoring 16.1 points per game and averaging 4.5 rebounds for the Golden Eagles.
+Iwuakor is averaging 12.6 points and 7.8 rebounds over the last 10 games for Southern Miss.

-Kobe Julien is shooting 44.1% and averaging 17.5 points for the Ragin’ Cajuns.
-Charles is averaging 2.2 made 3-pointers over the last 10 games for Louisiana.
+Themus Fulks is averaging 10.8 points and 4.5 assists for the Ragin’ Cajuns.
+Julien is averaging 17.3 points and 5.6 rebounds over the last 10 games for Louisiana.

 LAST 10 GAMES: Golden Eagles: 5-5, averaging 70.1 points, 34.8 rebounds, 12.2 assists, 6.3 steals and 4.7 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 69.9 points per game.